“Mini-documentary of the Humanizing Deportation, project produced by UC Davis Office of Strategic Communications”

 Uses of the archive

 This community archive is freely available to the public.
 It is an excellent resource for learning about the human consequences of deportation laws and policies in North America.
 It can be used for public outreach and education.
 It is also an excellent research tool.
 Individual stories have been used as evidence in immigration court cases.
 In addition, stories provide evidence for policy recommendations being formulated by UC Davis’s Global Migration Center, and elsewhere.
-The “For Researchers” tab offers an extensive thematic index to help users located stories that focus on specific areas of interest, as well as recommendations for citing our digital stories in academic publications.
+The “Citing the Archive” tab offers an extensive thematic index to help users located stories that focus on specific areas of interest, as well as recommendations for citing our digital stories in academic publications.
 The “Key Issues” tab links to a series of short reports, each of which draws from several digital stories from the archive.
 Finally, the “Media and Publications” tab provides links to a wide range of media stories, academic and nonacademic publications, and public event recordings that focus on material from the Humanizing Deportation archive.

 Playas de Tijuana mural by Lizbeth de la Cruz, including portraits of community storytellers.